blackhole-iaa/blackhole-iaa.github.io/_pages/openings.md

 ### Master Students

-If you’re interested in doing an internship or writing your thesis within the VLBI group at the IAA-CSIC, please get in touch with Dr. Gómez by email.
+If you’re interested in doing an internship or writing your thesis within the VLBI group at the IAA-CSIC, please send your CV, cover letter/letter of motivation to Dr. Gómez by email.

 Funding opportunities for Master students:

 - [JAE Intro](https://jaeintro.csic.es/en/)